Key takeaways

 Poisoning

 Strychnine is a common cause of dog poisoning.
 It is a powerful poison commonly found in rat or gopher bait.
-Though malicious poisoning is also common, these rodent baits contain food that attracts dogs, who dig them up and eat them.
+These rodent baits contain food that attracts dogs, who dig them up and eat them.
+Malicious dog poisoning with rat or gopher bait is also possible.
 Dogs who eat a strychnine-laced product will experience muscle stiffness, tremors, and seizures, which veterinarians will treat with methocarbamol and other anticonvulsants.

-Metaldehyde poisoning in dogs is rare.
 Metaldehyde is the toxin in snail bait, which is usually flavored with molasses or bran and attracts both snails and other animals, like pets.
+However, metaldehyde poisoning in dogs is rare.
 Shortly after a dog consumes metaldehyde, it will start twitching.
 This can worsen into severe twitching, seizures, and eventually death if the dog isn’t treated.
 Methocarbamol injections are a drug of choice to stop muscle spasms in a metaldehyde-poisoned dog.

 Methocarbamol is also the primary treatment for muscle rigidity due to tetanus, a bacterial infection that produces a poison that affects the muscles.
 Finally, some fungus poisons and herbal supplements containing both guarana and ma huang can cause uncontrolled muscle tremors in a dog.
 Again, methocarbamol is a treatment of choice to calm these muscle problems.